-5.1 Location
+5.1 Location and Sustainability

-Objectives relating to Location
+Objectives relating to Location and Sustainability

-- SO1 To improve the parking especially near the school and health centre. - SO2 To maintain easy access to the village centre and reduce traffic congestion and the shortage of parking. - BO2 To ensure land is made available for businesses start-up or expansion outside the historic centre while creating easy access to the village centre. - BO3 To encourage the maintenance of a responsive and competitive business community. - EO6 To support new development which contributes positively to Woolpit's existing buildings, its rural village character and not becoming a town.
+- SO1 To improve the parking especially near the school and health centre. - SO2 To maintain easy access to the village centre and reduce traffic congestion and the shortage of parking. - BO1 To maintain and encourage the expansion of our existing services, particularly the health centre and school. - BO2 To ensure land is made available for businesses start-up or expansion outside the historic centre while creating easy access to the village centre. - BO3 To encourage the maintenance of a responsive and competitive business community. - BO4 To become a sustainable, cohesive and thriving community supporting a high standard of living for its residents - EO6 To support new development which contributes positively to Woolpit's existing buildings, its rural village character and not becoming a town.